 Celtic and Anglo-Saxon helmets bearing boar-head crests have been found in a number of places; the crests were supposed to give protection to the warrior.
 Beowulf, in the Anglo-Saxon epic bearing his name, went into battle with a boar-head standard which was symbolic of his power as a leader.

-A similar theme is found in Greek legend.
+We find a similar theme in many Greek legends.
 The fourth of Hercules’ twelve labours was to subdue the Erymanthian Boar, a monster that had been terrorising the locals.
-It didn’t prove to be much of a problem for Hercules though: he startled it with a mighty shout (a handy trick he picked up from his teacher, Pan), and fastened it with chains.
+It didn’t prove to be much of a problem for Hercules though.
+He startled it with a mighty shout (a handy trick he picked up from his teacher, Pan), and fastened it with chains.

-The Norse fertility god Freyr had a wild boar called Gullinbursti meaning ‘Golden mane’.
+The Norse fertility god Freyr had a wild boar called Gullinbursti, meaning ‘Golden mane’.
 Its bristles glowed in the dark, illuminating his path.
-Freyr’s sister, Freya rode her boar Hildesvini (‘Battle Swine’) into battle (boars are bristly animals – let’s hope she had a saddle).
+Freyr’s sister, Freya also had a boar called Hildesvini (‘Battle Swine’) which she rode into battle.

 Another story relates how Merlin, driven mad with grief when his men are slaughtered in battle, finds refuge in the Caledonian Forest.
 Here he gains the gift of prophecy, and is later to be seen running wild with a wolf and a boar.